 Marriage is wonderful in a lot of ways.
 After saying “I do,” you and your dearly beloved get to enjoy years of love and friendship, a blending of families, and the chance to add another wacky aunt or uncle to your extended family.
 You also get access to several upsides in the legal, tax and Social Security realms.

-However, getting married also means you become a single economic unit.
+At the same time, getting married also means you become a single economic unit.
 Your partner’s financial wins become your wins; similarly, their financial flops are also yours to share.
 So, marriage also means you’ll need to find new ways of talking about money and managing your finances.

 Though it’s not always clear-cut how best to navigate through these changes, planning ahead will help you build a solid financial foundation for your relationship.
 After all, finances will affect all aspects of your life together!
 Whether this is your first or third marriage, it’s smart to approach the financial side of your marriage like a business decision.